NrgXnat/xsync/README.md

 # XSYNC plugin #

- XSYNC implemented as a XNAT 1.8.0-SNAPSHOT plugin.
+ XSYNC implemented as an XNAT 1.8.0 plugin.

 Xsync plugin enables automatic synchronization of data from a project in one XNAT system to a project in a second system.
 Xsync is configurable to ensure that only the desired data is delivered, and if required, data is properly de-identified, and that it is delivered on a pre-set schedule.